 One of the new features in Black & White is the introduction of a new slot of abilities that almost each and every Pokémon have.
 Many of these are given over the Dream World on the Global Link, but there are a couple of Pokémon within the games who will automatically have the abilities.

 Normally, you would be unable to get these abilities through usual breeding.
-However, if the female Pokémon has the Dream World ability, there is a high chance that the ability of the offspring will be the ability it has listed for Dream World abilities.
-However, if the male Pokémon has the Dream World ability and the female doesn't, and if you breed the female with a Ditto, the Pokémon will definitely not get the Dream World ability.
+However, if the female Pokémon has the Hidden ability, there is a high chance that the ability of the offspring will be the ability it has listed for Hidden abilities.
+However, if the male Pokémon has the Hidden ability and the female doesn't, and if you breed the female with a Ditto, the Pokémon will definitely not get the Hidden ability.
+This is a 60% chance, with the other two ability slots having a 20% chance each.

 This will allow you to continue to breed the Pokémon to get the perfect nature and Egg Moves that you require for your team.